naftalimurgor/howtocode.io/src/pages/posts/nextjs-install-and-overview.md

 ---
-title: "Next.js - 1.
-Install & overview"
+title: 'Next.js - 1.
+Install & overview'
-date: "2022-09-30"
+date: '2022-09-30'
-slug: "nextjs-install-and-overview"
+slug: 'nextjs-install-and-overview'
-description: "In this article, I discuss how to install Next.js and give a brief overview of the framework."
+description: 'In this article, I discuss how to install Next.js and give a brief overview of the framework.'
-hero: "/images/hero/nextjs-cover-dark.png"
+hero: '/images/hero/nextjs-cover-dark.png'
-tags: ["nextjs"]
+tags: ['nextjs']
 ---

 ## Install